What Small Towns and Local Partners Teach Us About Small Business

 As a member of our local VFW (Veteran of Foreign Wars) Auxiliary, I have observed the partnership between our Post and Auxiliary and our village where we are located.
 The village is small and the VFW has grown into the social center for the village and the surrounding area, with community breakfasts and suppers, Bingo, the winter fishing derby, the Easter egg hunt, Thanksgiving and Christmas meals.
 They also have a flag program, essay contests for students, a food pantry, and a service officer to help veterans with benefits questions.
 I have only scratched the surface of all the VFW does.
 They are an integral part of the village fabric.

 This year, we were able to celebrate Memorial Day once again with small town parades and Memorial Services across our nation.
 As Historian for our local VFW, I get to run around with a camera, capturing public moments and sharing them with our members and community.
-What I observe through the lens are also lessons that small towns teach us about local partners and small business.
+What I observe through the lens are also lessons that small towns teach us about local partners and small business and how they manage their employees using software as a pay stub creator online.

 Our Memorial Day celebration has grown to a 4-day Springfest event, Friday to Monday.
 The VFW is responsible for the parade and Memorial Service, a solemn duty to honor our fallen veterans that they have fulfilled for years.
-The parade has fire trucks, police cars, tractors, floats, and decorated cars…and candy, candy, candy!
+The parade has fire trucks, police cars, tractors, floats, and decorated cars which may have a car sunshade…and candy, candy, candy!

 We had several fire departments represented in our parade.
 That means they all had to collaborate with the village and their various “mutual aid” partners to make sure the entire area was covered in case of a fire during parade time.